groupdocs-metadata/GroupDocs.Metadata-for-.NET/Examples/README.md

 ## How to Run the Examples?

-The package contains two Visual projects, one for C# and other for Visual Basic examples.
+The package contains two projects, one for C# examples and other for Visual Basic examples.
 You can download the ZIP, extract the files and open the solution file in Visual Studio.
 For more details, visit our [documentation website](http://support.groupdocs.dynabic.com/wiki/display/GDDR/4m.+How+to+Run+Examples).